trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 Keytab files contain encryption keys that are used to authenticate principals to the Kerberos :abbr:`KDC (Key Distribution Center)`.
-These encryption keys must be stored securely; you should take the same precautions to protect them that you would to protect ssh private keys.
+These encryption keys must be stored securely; you need to take the same precautions to protect them that you take to protect ssh private keys.

 In particular, access to keytab files should be limited to the accounts that actually need to use them to authenticate.
 In practice, this is the user that the Presto process runs as.
-The ownership and permissions on keytab files should be set to prevent other users from reading or modifying the files.
+The ownership and permissions on keytab files need to be set to prevent other users from reading or modifying the files.

 Keytab files need to be distributed to every node running Presto.
-Under common deployment situations, the Hive connector configuration will be the same on all nodes.
+Under common deployment situations, the Hive connector configuration is the same on all nodes.
 This means that the keytab needs to be in the same location on every node.